Why the 2020 Democratic primary could turn into 'Lord of the Flies'

 Under federal law, a donor can give a maximum of $2,700 to a presidential campaign for the primary, but there are a limited number of contributors who can afford to "max out" at that level, and the candidates will be competing hard for that set.
 It would take more than 55,000 such max-out donors to put together $150 million.

-"The lesson of Trump and Bernie and Beto and so many others is the value of those low-dollar donors," said Scott Mulhauser, a Democratic strategist who worked on potential 2020 candidate Joe Biden's 2012 vice presidential campaign.
+"The lesson of Trump and Bernie and Beto and so many others is the value of those low-dollar donors," said Scott Mulhauser, a Democratic strategist who in 2012 worked on the re-election campaign of then-Vice President Joe Biden, now a potential 2020 presidential candidate.

 Mulhauser said that race for cash — and the overall jockeying for the nomination — is going to be an epic scramble.